Table of Contents Show

-You may not personally know the board president or other board members, but that doesn’t matter.
-As a shareholder and member of the cooperative, you are entitled to communicate with the board members.
-Before finding a real estate broker or even listing your property for sale talk to members of the board and let them know you are planning to sell.
+You may not personally know the board president or other board members, but that doesn’t matter as a shareholder and member of the cooperative.
+You are entitled to communicate with the board members.
+Before finding a real estate broker, or even listing your property for sale, talk to board members and let them know you are planning to sell.
 Try to get a list of potential interview questions they would ask any applicant.
-Once you’ve found an interested buyer have them go over these questions to see if there could be any problems.
-Also, ask the board about any upcoming assessments or house rule changes that you might not be aware of.
-While co-op boards are mostly concerned with the financial statement of any potential buyer, you should ask them about any major red flags.
+Once you’ve found an interested buyer, have them review these questions to see if there could be any problems.
+Also, ask the board about upcoming assessments or house rule changes that you might not be aware of.
+While co-op boards are mainly concerned with the financial statement of any potential buyer, you should ask them about any significant red flags.

 Letters of recommendation are part and parcel of the co-op application process.
-These are how any potential buyers ‘sell’ themselves to the co-op board.
-Many co-ops require five reference letters per applicant so for a couple that makes ten.
-The buyer’s broker will be responsible for ensuring that each of these is perfect regarding spelling, punctuation, and grammar.
-But it’s the seller’s broker that is responsible for choosing only the best candidates that meet the financial criteria.
-Financials are important in determining the worth of a recommendation letter but also how the candidate is presented.
+These are how potential buyers ‘sell’ themselves to the co-op board.
+Many co-ops require five reference letters per applicant, so for a couple, that makes ten.
+The buyer’s broker will ensure that each is perfect spelling, punctuation, and grammar.
+But the seller’s broker is responsible for choosing only the best candidates that meet the financial criteria.
+Financials are essential in determining the worth of a recommendation letter and how the candidate is presented.
 Letters from people with prestigious titles and long years of friendship with the candidate will measure the highest.
-What the board is looking for is credibility and trust.
+What the board is looking for are credibility and trust.

 While talking to your board, request a copy of the purchase application package.
 Go over this extensively with your broker before you list the property.
-In its first few pages, it lays out all requirements for application and approval.
-It will mention the building’s house rules, flip taxes, buildings fees and application fees.
-If it’s not clear whether a fee applies to the buyer or seller then now is the time to find out.
-Having a full understanding of the board’s requirements will help you to weed out those buyers that don’t match it and find those that will.
+Its first few pages lay out all requirements for application and approval.
+It will mention the building’s house rules, flip taxes, building fees, and application fees.
+If it’s not clear whether a fee applies to the buyer or seller, it is time to find out.
+A complete understanding of the board’s requirements will help you weed out buyers who don’t match it and find those that will.

-These days many people work from home and depending on the job this could be a red flag for some boards.
-By the city’s zoning codes some professions are forbidden from operating out of residential buildings such as barbershops, beauty salons, pharmacies or insurance companies.
-When talking with your board ask them what occupations are a red flag.
+These days many people work from home, and depending on the job, this could be a red flag for some co-op boards.
+In addition, some professions are forbidden from operating out of residential buildings, such as barbershops, beauty salons, pharmacies, or insurance companies.
+When talking with your board, the city’s zoning codes ask them what occupations are a red flag.
 For instance.
-If someone is a freelancer, then what kind of financial criteria do they need to have to be considered?
-Some occupations will be preferred.
-For example, potential applicants who are away often on business trips are generally preferred — the idea being that a resident who’s not there often causes less noise and traffic in the building.
+If someone is a freelancer, what financial criteria do they need to consider?
+They will prefer some occupants.
+For example, potential applicants who travel on business trips are generally selected — the idea being that a resident who’s not there often causes less noise and traffic in the building.

 In most cases, the seller will have to trust the opinion of their listing broker for this one.
 Usually, the seller won’t meet the buyer until the closing day.
-Candidates who don’t dress appropriately for the board interview could cause an issue.
-This can be something as simple as dressing too casual for the Upper East Side or too showy for certain Brooklyn neighborhoods.
-If they have a specific health issue that affects their appearance, then make sure the board knows this ahead of time.
+Candidates who don’t dress appropriately for the board interview could cause issues.
+This can be as simple as dressing too casually for the Upper East Side or too showy for certain Brooklyn neighborhoods.
+If they have a specific health issue that affects their appearance, make sure the board knows this ahead of time.